Rebel Ridge: Production

 In November 2019, John Boyega came on board to star in the film, written and directed by Jeremy Saulnier.
 In February 2020, Don Johnson, Erin Doherty, James Badge Dale, Zsané Jhé, and James Cromwell were added to the cast.
 In April 2021, AnnaSophia Robb and Emory Cohen joined, with Robb replacing Doherty.

 Filming was slated to begin in April 2020 but was postponed due to the COVID-19 pandemic.
 Principal photography eventually began in Louisiana on May 3, 2021.
-In June 2021, Boyega left the project during filming due to "family reasons".
-Filming paused as a result in order to find a replacement for Boyega.
-It was later reported that Boyega had allegedly abandoned the project due to a variety of reasons, including his dissatisfaction with the script and his accommodations, although Boyega denied such allegations.
+In June 2021, Netflix announced that Boyega had left the project during filming due to "family reasons"; filming paused as a result in order to find a replacement for Boyega.
+It was later reported that Boyega had abandoned the project due to a variety of reasons, including his dissatisfaction with the script and his accommodations, which Boyega denied.
 In October, Aaron Pierre replaced Boyega.
 In April 2022, David Denman was added to the cast to replace Badge Dale, before production restarted on April 25.
 Production wrapped on July 24.
 In March 2024, Saulnier said the film was in the final stages of post-production.